-The Berkeley College M.S.N. program is located in Building 5 of Renaissance Hall at the Woodland Park campus.
-The Renaissance Hall houses an expanded Student Center, the Atrium, which is an open multipurpose student center for events and dining, the Center for Academic Success, and the Library.
-In the Atrium is the Berkeley cafe# with hours of operation that coincide with campus hours.
-A fitness room with a variety of cardio and strength training equipment, exercise mats, and more is housed in the Atrium.
+The Berkeley College M.S.N. program is offered in a synchronous hybrid format with some laboratory classes scheduled at the Woodland Park campus.
+The high-fidelity simulation laboratories, used to teach psychomotor skills and development of advanced clinical reasoning, are located in Building 5 of Renaissance Hall at the Woodland Park campus.
+The Renaissance Hall also houses an expanded Student Center, the Atrium, which is an open multipurpose student center for events and dining, the Center for Academic Success, and the Library.
+In the Atrium is the fitness room with a variety of cardio and strength training equipment, exercise mats, and more.
 The Berkeley Store is also located in the Atrium.
-In addition to classrooms and laboratories for M.S.N courses, Renaissance Hall has offices for Graduate Admissions, Administration, and the Chair of the M.S.N. program.
+In addition to classrooms and laboratories for M.S.N courses, Renaissance Hall has offices for Graduate Admissions, Administration, and the Chair of the Nursing programs.